 74. Duplicate may be dispensed with in certain cases

-The Registrar with the consent of the Commissioner may dispense with the production of any duplicate certificate of title or duplicate instrument (if any) for the purpose of entering thereon the memorandum by this Act required.
-If the Registrar dispenses with the production of a duplicate certificate of title in the case of a paper title, upon the registration of the dealing the Registrar shall notify in the memorandum in the Register that no entry of such memorandum has been made on the duplicate (if any) and such dealing shall thereupon be as valid and effectual as if such memorandum had been entered.
-If the Registrar dispenses with the production of a duplicate certificate of title (if any) in the case of a digital title, the Registrar shall notify in the memorandum in the Register that the duplicate certificate of title was not produced and such dealing shall be as valid and effectual as if such memorandum had been entered.
-The Registrar may with the like consent dispense with the production of the duplicate certificate of title (if any) required to be delivered up prior to the registration of any person as proprietor on the transmission of an estate of freehold.
-Provided always that before registering such dealing or transmission the Registrar shall require proof by statutory declaration that the duplicate is not deposited or held as a security or lien and shall give at least 14 days’ notice of his intention to register such dealing in at least one newspaper published in the city of Perth or circulating in the neighbourhood of the land.
+(1) The Registrar with the consent of the Commissioner may dispense with the production of any duplicate certificate of title or duplicate instrument (if any) for the purpose of entering thereon the memorandum by this Act required.

+(2) If the Registrar dispenses with the production of a duplicate certificate of title in the case of a paper title, upon the registration of the dealing the Registrar shall notify in the memorandum in the Register that no entry of such memorandum has been made on the duplicate (if any) and such dealing shall thereupon be as valid and effectual as if such memorandum had been entered.

+(3) If the Registrar dispenses with the production of a duplicate certificate of title (if any) in the case of a digital title, the Registrar shall notify in the memorandum in the Register that the duplicate certificate of title was not produced and such dealing shall be as valid and effectual as if such memorandum had been entered.

+(4) The Registrar may with the like consent dispense with the production of the duplicate certificate of title (if any) required to be delivered up prior to the registration of any person as proprietor on the transmission of an estate of freehold.

+(5) Despite subsections (1) to (4), before registering such dealing or transmission the Registrar shall require proof by statutory declaration that the duplicate is not deposited or held as a security or lien and shall give at least 14 days’ notice of his intention to register such dealing in at least one newspaper published in the city of Perth or circulating in the neighbourhood of the land.

 [Section 74 amended by No. 81 of 1996 s.
 46 and 145(1); No. 6 of 2003 s.
-24.]
+24; No. 19 of 2010 s.
+51.]

 74A.
 Creation of substitute certificate of title